Connection object (ADO)

 Execute a command as a native method of a Connection object

 To execute a command, give the command a name using the Command object Name property.
-Set the ActiveConnection property of the Command object to the connection.
-Then issue a statement where the command name is used as if it were a method on the Connection object, followed by any parameters, and a Recordset object if any rows are returned.
+Set the Command object's ActiveConnection property to the connection.
+Then issue a statement where the command name is used as if it were a method on the Connection object, followed by any parameters, then followed by a Recordset object if any rows are returned.
 Set the Recordset properties to customize the resulting Recordset.
 For example:

 Execute a stored procedure as a native method of a Connection object